-The Bluefort arrived in St. John’s, Newfoundland in less than two weeks.
+The Bluefort arrived in St. John’s, Newfoundland, Canada in less than two weeks.
 While in port the vessel was stocked with all provisions, utilizing the large car deck to store shipping containers full of supplies.
 After a three day voyage through iceberg fields, Bridgemans’ engineering team developed a mooring plan to position the vessel in a location where a traditional pier was not located.

 Working with local service partners, Bridgemans provided temporary floating accommodations to workers at the mining site for the duration of the four-month contract.